Downtown Casper, Wyoming

 Historic Downtown Casper

 The very earliest days of Casper took place not far from what is considered the heart of today’s downtown in 1888.
-Many of downtown Casper’s buildings date back to the early 1900’s when Casper was a bustling energy town in an oil boom.
-The reminders of Casper’s history can be found in unique architecture and fading painted ghost signs on stoic brick buildings through the city center.
+Many of downtown Casper’s buildings date back to the early 1900s when Casper was a bustling energy town in an oil boom.
+The reminders of Casper’s history can be found in unique architecture and fading painted ghost signs on stoic brick buildings through the city center, and visitors can learn more about the history of downtown by downloading our historical walking tour!

 David Street Station

-Peruse clothing and goods at shops like the Floral Rhino, Cadillac Cowgirl, or WyoMade.
+Peruse clothing and goods at shops like the Floral Rhino, Mustard Seed or WyoMade.
 Craftsmanship is on display at 307 Metal works, where you can find artistic creations forged from steel by a Casper artist.

 Perhaps the most iconic shopping experience in the west takes place in the heart of downtown at Lou Taubert Ranch Outfitters.
-Named one of the top western wear outfitters in the nation at the 2019 National Finals Rodeo, Lou Taubert’s is 100 years old, family owned and an absolute must see when you’re in downtown Casper.
+Named one of the top western wear outfitters in the nation at the 2019 National Finals Rodeo, Lou Taubert’s is a 100-year-old, family-owned staple in downtown Casper.
 They have 9 floors of inventory and over 10,000 cowboy boots in stock.
-You must see it to believe it.
+It's truly one of those you must see it to believe it kind of places.

 Dining & Nightlife

-As the downtown area continues to grow and develop, the dining and nightlife options expand, too.
-You can start your evening at one of the many downtown restaurants before going to Casper’s iconic distillery, Backwards Distilling Company, for a creative cocktail.
-Or stop by the downtown Brewery, Frontier Brewing Company for a house-made or regional brew.
+As the downtown area continues to grow and develop, the dining and nightlife options expand too.
+You can start your evening at one of the many downtown restaurants before going to Casper’s iconic distillery, Backwards Distilling Company, for a handcrafted, creative cocktail.
+Or stop by the downtown Brewery, Frontier Brewing Company, for a house-made or regional brew.